PaulleDemon/AWS-deployment/s3buckets.md

 Now search for IAM in the search bar:

-1. Click on Users from the left nav bar and click on "Add users".
+1. Click on Users from the left navbar and click on "Add users".

 ![IAM](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/S3/IAM-users.jpg)